 I figured because its such an interesting topic I wanted to share how I use thermal imaging during my inspections to find my prey...The "construction defect".

 During the winter, missing wall insulation shows up as a cold area.
 There is no mistaking this photo where the dark blue area shows that the wall temperature is significantly different the neighbouring wall areas.

-Missing or Displaced Attic Insulation
+Displaced Attic Insulation

 This picture of the master bedroom was taken on a warm spring day where the sun was shining on the roof, creating a very warm attic.
 The missing attic insulation is hard to miss.
 I bet the home owners never knew why their bedroom so hot in the summer.